Interview with Doreen MacPherson, Breeder of Galaxy Kuvasz

 Doreen MacPherson: My kennel name is Galaxy Kuvasz.

-Which show dogs from the past have been my noteworthy winners?
+Which show dogs from the past have been your noteworthy winners?

-Doreen MacPherson: I have Group placements on a majority of my dogs.
-My most noteworthy dog was “ChaCha,” Ch.
-Galaxy’s Dancer in the Moonlight.
+Doreen MacPherson: I have Group placements on many of my dogs over the years.
+My most noteworthy dog was “ChaCha,” CH Galaxy’s Dancer In The Moonlight.

 Which have been my most influential sires and dams?